 Surprised by the cost savings?
 Let your friends know.

 How to Add a Motion Sensor to Your Existing Lights

 Hopefully, you’re sold.
 So, let’s jump into fixing your lights.

 The required equipment list will depend on your light, but it will be something like:

 Tough one, right?
 Your kit should come with wiring nuts to connect everything together.

 Here’s how you make the change:

-- Pick up an outdoor motion detection kit online (make sure your existing light or box has a knockout to screw it into, otherwise pick up one of these screw in units and the installation is super easy).
+- Pick up an outdoor motion detection kit online (make sure your existing light or box has a knockout to screw it into, otherwise pick up one of the screw in units linked above and the installation is super easy).